bribes/get-browser/README.md

 ```

 ## Cloudflare Worker API
-I set up a cloudflare worker for this if someone wanted to ues an API.
+I set up a cloudflare worker for this if someone wants to use this as an API.

 https://get-browser.faav.tk/

-You can set one up yourself heres the code:
+You can set this up yourself, heres the code:
 [Source Code](https://raw.githubusercontent.com/bribes/get-browser/main/cf-worker.js)